With gratitude to all of our partners and supporters. Byron Writers Festival would not be possible without your passion and generosity.

 The Susie Warrick Young Writers Award was established to honour her memory, celebrate the art of the short story, and to support emerging young writers in furthering their career.

-This year we have added a new Primary Category open to Stage 3 Primary students in memory of Jesse Blackadder, founder of the Byron Writers Festival’s StoryBoard Program.
+In 2020 we added a new Primary Category open to Stage 3 Primary students in memory of Jesse Blackadder, founder of the Byron Writers Festival’s StoryBoard Program.

 And the winners are…